Skip to content

 How are ideas evaluated?

-Experts from the City organisation will review all ideas submitted by members of the public to evaluate their feasibility.
+Experts from the City organisation will review all ideas to evaluate their feasibility.
 To be considered, ideas must be

 • legal,

-• within the City organisation’s purview and implementable in 2024,
+• within the City organisation’s purview and implementable during the year 2026,

 • within budget (up to EUR 40,000 per area),

-• maintainable by the City organisation without, for example, incurring unsustainable running costs or having to hire permanent staff, and
+• maintainable by the City organisation without incurring unsustainable running costs or having to hire permanent staff,

 • non-commercial, non-discriminatory and supportive of the principle of equality.